nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 <br>

-Example 5: Edits the description, amount, and date of the 4th entry to be breakfast, 5 and 12/09/2024 respectively.
+Example 5: Edits the description, amount, and date of the 4th entry to be `breakfast`, `5` and 12/09/2024 respectively.
 ```
 edit 4 /des breakfast /a 5 /d 12/09/24
 --------------------------------------------